 The Ego Power+ CS1800 has several attractive features, including an easy-to-use tensioning system for the chain, and LED lights that activate when the throttle trigger is pulled to illuminate the area you are cutting in dim light situations.
 With an 18-inch bar, this battery chainsaw can handle jobs that many electric saws cannot.
 During our woodcutting time trials, the CS1800 was one of the fastest battery-powered models, but where this saw truly impressed the team was its battery life — the EGO Power+ 56V 5Ah battery lasts longer than any other that we've seen.

 Our main gripe with the CS 1800 is its wind-up time.
 When you fully pull the throttle trigger, this motor takes substantially longer to climb to full RPMs than several other models in our review.
 Although it may not be considered a flaw for many, this saw is long and relatively heavy compared to the compact models and could be overkill for certain people.
-Despite our short list of drawbacks, we still think this model is the way to go if you're shopping for a high-performance battery-powered chainsaw.
+Still, we think this model is a good choice if you're shopping for a high-performance battery-powered chainsaw.

 Best Gas-Powered Chainsaw